Settle back with our newsletter to keep up with the goings-on at Fort George.

-This year we also entered a seasonal partnership with Blackberry Bog Farm to grow us the freshest chicken available.
+We also entered a seasonal partnership with Blackberry Bog Farm to grow us the freshest chicken available.
 Chickens come to us from 20 miles away on the same day they are butchered.
-They are free range, hormone and chemical free chickens from day one.
-They are delicious.
+They are free range, hormone and chemical free chickens from day one, but most importantly they are delicious.
 We purchase potatoes from Organically Grown and use non-GMO oil in our fryers.
-We work with local foragers for mushrooms or sea beans in specialty dishes.
+We work with local foragers for mushrooms or sea beans or other hyper-local ingredients in specialty dishes.

-Starting in January, 2016, Fort George designated the last Tuesday of every month Benefit Night at the public house.
-These events rallied non-profits, their supporters, and Fort George to raise over $90,000 in cash donations for local groups.
-Fort George contributed an additional $40,000 in goods and services to local and regional non-profits and fundraisers.
+Fort George has designated the last Tuesday of every month Benefit Night at the public house.
+These events rallied nonprofits, the brewery, and the community, helping to raise over $133,000 in cash donations for local charities in 2017.
+Fort George contributed an additional $35,000 in goods and services last year, all helping local and regional nonprofits raise money at their fundraisers.
 Our goal is to provide support for organizations with a focus on education, human services, arts & culture, and the environment.
-If you know of a local organization that would be a good fit, please direct them to our Benefit Night page.
+If you know a local organization that would be a good fit, please direct them to our Benefit Night page.

 THURSDAY NIGHT LECTURE SERIES

-From October through May, Fort George hosts a free community education lecture series in the Lovell Showroom.
-The Thursday Lecture Series features presentations from a rotating group of local organizations including the Astoria Co-Op, Clatsop Community College, Oregon Film Museum, The North Coast Watershed Council, Lewis and Clark National Historic Park, and the Philosofarian talks on Wit and Wisdom.
+From October through May, Fort George hosts a free community education series in the Lovell Showroom.
+The Thursday Talks feature presentations from a rotating group of local organizations including Clatsop Community College, Clatsop County Historical Society, The North Coast Watershed Council, Lewis and Clark National Historic Park, the Brewshed Alliance, and the Philosofarian talks on Wit & Wisdom.

-This year we also started reaching out to other businesses, our local government, and community members about working together to advance sustainability initiatives throughout Astoria.
+In 2017 we also started reaching out to other businesses, our local government, and community members about working together to advance sustainability initiatives throughout Astoria and Warrenton.
 Our current focus is on solid waste and recycling issues.
 Please reach out if you are interested in participating.

 OREGON BREWSHED ALLIANCE

 The Brewer’s Association released their first Sustainability Benchmarking Report in 2016.
-In all, 72 breweries and brewpubs provided data for energy, water, and solid waste usage per packaged barrel of beer.
-We compared our usage against other similar sized breweries, falling between the range of 10,000 and 100,000 barrels of beer produced annually.
+We have used these reports as a comparison for our own usage and to look for areas of improvement.
+Last year 78 breweries and brewpubs provided data for energy, water, and solid waste usage per packaged barrel of beer.
+These breweries fell into our size range, producing between 10,000 to 100,000 barrels of beer annually.